Devotional given at Wycliffe Associates for the assembled Translation Team, on Oct 7, 2015.

-First, our Lord spoke in the Olivet Discourse of signs of the end.
+Before either book, our Lord spoke in the Olivet Discourse of signs of the end.
 We tend to remember the earthquakes, the wars, the famines, but one nearly-forgotten warning sign is, “Because of the increase of wickedness, the love of most will grow cold, but the one who stands firm to the end will be saved.”
 (Matt 24:12-13)

 And don’t we see in Revelation, in the letter to the church of Ephesus that despite all of their fine service for the Lord, “You have lost your first love” (Rev 2:4), which I take to mean, the love they once had for one another.
 Their love has grown cold, which leaves us readers with foreboding when we remember Jesus’s warning and read in Revelation that the end might be at hand.